This post is my overview post on sealers.

 - EarthPaint Easy Safe 1k or NanoTech Clear.

 - Vermont Natural Coatings PolyWhey Floor Finish can be used on cabinets.
 These are polyurethanes that are partially naturally derived.
-I like this brand for a great mix of durability and low odor.
+I like this brand because it’s a great mix of durability and low odor.

-Water-based cabinet finishes are not as durable as lacquer.
-However lacquer needs to be professionally applied and is toxic until cured.
+Water-based cabinet finishes are not as durable as lacquer finishes.
+However, lacquer needs to be professionally applied and is toxic until fully cured.
+You may find some factory finishes that don’t have offgassing because they have been UV cured which speeds up the curing.

-My detailed testing of these brands can be found here.
+My detailed testing of these water-based brands can be found here.

 Natural Oil Finish for Cabinets:

 - Rubio Monocoat Oil Plus for furniture comes in a lot of cool colors.
 It is easy to touch up and has been reported to work well on cabinets.
 If you don’t mind the natural linseed oil and some unknowns with the formula, I really like the quality of this finish.
-I would be tempted myself to use this on cabinets because this finish is so easy to retouch (something that other non-toxic cabinet finishes cannot claim).
+I would be tempted myself to use this on cabinets because this finish is so easy to apply and to retouch (something that other non-toxic cabinet finishes cannot claim).
+Also, oil-based finishes tend to outperform water-based finishes.

 vi.
 Sealing in Toxins